pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 ### Scoping

 Versions of Pulumi prior to v3.61.0 placed stacks in a global namespace in self-managed backends.
 This meant that you couldn't share stack names (e.g. `dev`, `prod`, `staging`) across multiple projects in the same self-managed backend.
-With Pulumi v3.61.0 and later, stacks created in new or empty self-managed backends are scoped by project by default&mdash;same as the Pulumi Service backend.
+With Pulumi v3.61.0 and later, stacks created in new or empty self-managed backends are scoped by project by default&mdash;same as the Pulumi Cloud backend.

 Existing self-managed backends will continue to use the global namespace for stacks.
 You can upgrade an existing self-managed backend to use project-scoped stacks using the `pulumi state upgrade` command.
 This command will upgrade all stacks in the backend to be scoped by project.